Our Favorite Beaches to Visit in the Fall near Boston

 Constitution Beach, East Boston

 Too few people make use of Blue Line-accessible Constitution Beach, in our opinion.
 But it’s never too late to learn, even in the fall.
 Consider hopping off at Maverick Station and jumping on a Blue Bike, then pedaling in the crisp autumn air along the rail trail that leads you straight to the sand, where you can take some time soaking in the up-close-and-personal view of Logan Airport for which the beach is known.
-An added bonus is that East Boston’s famed Royal Roast Beef reopened this year after a long hiatus, and it’s just a short jaunt over a footbridge away.
+An added bonus is that East Boston’s famed Royals Roast Beef is just a short jaunt over a footbridge away.

 0 Barnes Ave., Boston, MA 02128